Niagara Health System | Infrastructure Ontario

 • Food and beverage concessions, and retail vendors

-• A fully-electrified facility with all building systems to fully operate on electric power
+• A fully-electrified facility with all building systems operating on electric power

 • State-of-the-art passenger and baggage processing, and security installations